OPS-E2E-PPE/VBA-Docs/api/Word.ContentControl.LockContents.md

 keywords: vbawd10.chm266534915
 f1_keywords:
 - vbawd10.chm266534915
-ms.prod: word
 api_name:
 - Word.ContentControl.LockContents
 ms.assetid: 8d4a68dc-01c8-0f0f-5adf-7b53b4fe3ffc
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ContentControl.LockContents property (Word)

 Returns or sets a **Boolean** that represents whether the user can edit the contents of a content control.
 Read/write.

 ## Syntax

 _expression_. `LockContents`

  _expression_ An expression that returns a [ContentControl](./Word.ContentControl.md) object.

 ## Remarks

 The default value of this property is **False**.
 This property corresponds to the **Contents cannot be edited** check box in the **Content Control Properties** dialog box.

 ## Example